patrickariel/F-FSW24001107-44-pat-database-ch3/README.md

    npm run dev
    ```

    And that's it.
-You should be able to see the web app running on <http://localhost:3000>.
+Everything should be set up now.

+   By default, the dev environment will launch these apps in the following ports:

+   - `3000`: The main Next.js web app
+     - `/api/trpc/*`: tRPC routes
+     - `/api/*`: REST routes
+       - `/api/docs`: REST documentation
+   - `4000`: The actual Express server that handles API requests coming from the Next.js app
+   - `5555`: Prisma web frontend to the PostgreSQL database

 ## 🏭 Build